 Maternity Sweatpants are an oxymoron.
 Everyone has big, comfy sweatpants that are perfectly fine for pregnancy.
 I am wearing some now, along with a regular zip front hoodie, opened over my maternity tank.
 You just have to make sure they are low, or you can fold them under your belly.

 Jeans are personal preference.
 My favorite jeans happen to be a very low rise and have spandex in them.
 I wore them comfortably until I was about 7 months pregnant and still do now with the Bella Band.
-(I have this Target version) I do have these Liz Lange jeans that I got during my first pregnancy and they are very comfortable, especially towards the end.
-At $30, I think this is a justifiable purchase.
+(I have this Target version) I do have these under belly maternity jeans that I love and they didn't break the bank.
 Of course, there are many people that love their designer jeans, just a maternity version.
 I am way too cheap for that!

 A Winter Coat is another either way kinda thing.
 I wore one open with my first pregnancy.
 With baby #2, I found a maternity peacoat on clearance (at Target, of course!) for $16.
 I bought it because I knew it was a classic piece I could wear for every pregnancy.